Math and Physics

 Textbook

 The complete content of this course is in the lecture notes and videos of the lectures, in the Student Workbook, and in the supplemental readings.
 Separate textbooks are no longer necessary.
+Originally written for a group of students in California, this course was based on the California text Focus on Physical Science and also on Paul Hewitt's Conceptual Physical Science.

 Homework, Tests and Grades